 While it is true that being original and having fun is the best recipe for success, let’s face it- your goal is to have fun and be fun to watch at the same time, so compiling a list of the most popular games and activities is a fail-proof way to put your channel on its way to the top!

 For that purpose alone, you can put your trust in twitchstrike.com.
 This service offers a reliable window into what the community enjoys watching and what is popular among streamers (and what gets played often but does not gather too much attention).

 2. Reach Out to Your Friends and Family

 Local networking is a pretty big deal when you initially start out as your channel starts out fresh into the world of Twitch, often unknown in the sea of countless other channels that are created on a daily basis.

-Share your channel’s link to your family and friends, let them know what you plan to do and how much their contribution is essential to your success.
+Share your channel’s link with your family and friends, and let them know what you plan to do and how much their contribution is essential to your success.
 If they can, they should also pass on the information to their acquaintances who might take a liking to your content (if they do, it is likely that they will continue passing it on, making it into a chain reaction that can make a massive wave at the beginning of your streams).

 This will allow you to get me Twitch viewers in a short amount of time, thus giving you a much-needed boost.

 When we talk about how to get people to watch your stream, we also have to address what kind of people will want to spend their time on your streams.

 This is a tough question as Twitch is a heterogeneous platform in almost all aspects, from content to content creators.
 It suits virtually all tastes but not every channel is everyone’s cup of tea.